 Amex's consumer banking unit is another potential growth driver.
 The company offers online savings accounts and certificates of deposit, and that gives it a chance to cross-sell card customers with banking products.
 Even as the stock has taken a tumble on increased fears of an economic slowdown, Amex's delinquency rates have thus far remained healthy, and that makes the stock look like a relative bargain at these levels.

 10 stocks we like better than American Express

 When investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor , has quadrupled the market.*

 David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now... and American Express wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 Click here to learn about these picks!

+John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool's board of directors.
 Dan Caplinger has no position in any of the stocks mentioned.
 Jordan Wathen has no position in any of the stocks mentioned.
-Matthew Frankel owns shares of Bank of America.
-The Motley Fool has no position in any of the stocks mentioned.
+Matthew Frankel, CFP owns shares of American Express.
+The Motley Fool owns shares of and recommends Amazon and PayPal Holdings.
+The Motley Fool has the following options: short January 2019 $82 calls on PayPal Holdings.
+The Motley Fool recommends Lowe's.
 The Motley Fool has a disclosure policy .